-The student will first consult with the instructor to determine the reasons for the grade.
+1. The student will first consult with the instructor to determine the reasons for the grade.
 If there are circumstances that make this step impossible, then the student should consult with the instructor's school chair.
 If the instructor is the school chair, the student should consult with the college dean.

 - When a student is not satisfied with the reasons given by the instructor, then the student must present his or her case, in writing, to the instructor's school chair.
 Supporting documentation should include individual grades, course syllabus, grading policy, originals of any graded work and a copy of the student's final exam.
 These should be obtained from the faculty member by the school chair if not in the possession of the student. - 3.
 If after examining the student's request and consulting with the instructor the school chair finds no grounds for a change in grade, he will, within 30 days, inform the student in writing that no further investigation or action will be undertaken.
 At this point the student may appeal to the college dean, who will decide if there is sufficient cause for an appeal.
 If the school chair determines that the request for changing the final course grade has sufficient justification, the school chair shall request that the instructor change the grade.
 If the instructor refuses, the school chair shall refer the matter to the college dean. - 4.
 If the college dean determines that there is sufficient cause for an appeal he will instruct the Appeals Committee of the Academic Council to review the case.
-Consistent with the college grievance procedures (Faculty Handbook, 4.4.3), students have the right to appeal decisions to the Appeals Committee of the Academic Council.
+Consistent with the college grievance procedures (Faculty Handbook, 4.4.3), students have the right to appeal to the Academic Cabinet.
 Every effort will be made to maintain strict confidentiality. - 5.
-The Appeals Committee of the Academic Council may proceed from written evidence.
+The Academic Cabinet may proceed from written evidence.
 It may also consult the instructor and/or student in its review.
-The Committee will also have the right to request input from the instructor and/or the student.
-Both the instructor and the student have the right to provide input to the committee for review.
-The committee will also have the right to seek to establish facts about grading practices from other students who took the course at the same time.
-The student and/or instructor may bring in his or her own witnesses in support of their case. - After completing its review, the Appeals Committee of the Academic Council will decide either that the grade assigned will stand, or the grade will be changed to reflect what the committee has arrived at in its investigation. - 7.
-If the Appeals Committee of the Academic Council recommends a change in the grade, the instructor shall be asked to make the change.
-If the instructor refuses, the college dean shall make the change with the provision that the instructor can provide a dissenting opinion as part of the permanent record of the Appeals Committee of the Academic Council.
-Decisions of the Appeals Committee of the Academic Council are final.
+The Academic Cabinet will also have the right to request input from the instructor and/or the student.
+Both the instructor and the student have the right to provide input to the Academic Cabinet for review.
+The Academic Cabinet will also have the right to seek to establish facts about grading practices from other students who took the course at the same time.
+The student and/or instructor may bring in his or her own witnesses in support of their case. - After completing its review, the Academic Cabinet will decide either that the grade assigned will stand, or the grade will be changed to reflect what the committee has arrived at in its investigation. - 7.
+If the Academic Cabinet recommends a change in the grade, the instructor shall be asked to make the change.
+If the instructor refuses, the college dean shall make the change with the provision that the instructor can provide a dissenting opinion as part of the permanent record of the Academic Cabinet.
+Decisions of the Academic Cabinet are final.